Whether you stick £2 on a weekend acca or blow your pay cheque in the bookies, you're part of the £7 billion gambling industry.

 He has scored plenty of goals for Cardiff City, Birmingham City and Norwich City throughout his time in the second tier.

 His time at Stoke was somewhat lacklustre.
 Despite a few long-range rocket goals, Jerome didn’t make too many headlines at the Premier League club.
-That is, until he was charged with breaching the FA’s betting rules.

-The 26-year-old striker admitted that he had wagered on events in which his team was involved.
 However, he hadn’t bet on his own team’s matches or games in which he was able to influence the outcome.

-As a result, he avoided a ban, but was handed a huge £50,000 fine and was ‘severely warned’ about his future conduct.
+As a result, he avoided a ban but was handed a huge £50,000 fine and was ‘severely warned’ about his future conduct.

 Andros Townsend - Tottenham Hotspur

-Before the young Andros Townsend grabbed the spotlight with a phenomenal 25-yard goal on his first senior appearance for England, he had already made headlines as the first ever Premier League player to break the FA’s new betting rules.
+A young Andros Townsend grabbed the spotlight with a phenomenal 25-yard goal on his first senior appearance for England.

-Despite making his debut for Tottenham in 2009, aged just 17, he soon found himself being shipped from club to club on loan deals.
 He made little progress between 2009 and 2013, as he joined up with nine different clubs across England’s lower leagues, making just a handful of appearances for each.

-He eventually arrived back at Tottenham in 2013, but what should have been a positive time was soon spoiled by the announcement that he was to be investigated by the FA for breaching betting regulations.
+What should have been a positive time was soon spoiled by the announcement that he was to be investigated by the FA for breaching betting regulations.

-Following the announcement, Townsend was forced to withdraw from England’s under-21s squad for the European Championship.
 He was made to attend a hearing and accepted the charges, which resulted in a fine of £18,000.

-While he wasn’t found guilty of betting on matches that he was involved in, Townsend was still handed a four month ban.
 Three of those months were suspended until 2016, effectively reducing his time out of the game to just a month.

 Dan Gosling - Newcastle United